CNURobotics/flex_bt_turtlebot2_demo/README.md

 > Note: With colcon, this will need to be re-run anytime the `install` folder is deleted as it is installed relative to the `flexbe_app` package.

- This version presumes use of the [FlexBE App] for the operator interface, which depends on states and behaviors that are exported as part of individual package.xml.
+ This version presumes use of the [FlexBE App] for the operator interface, which depends on states and behaviors that are exported as part of individual `package.xml`.

 ## Operation